osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 between the actual and the projected inflation amounts.

 Currently, we under-mint due to truncations.
-In the first year of operations, this happens to be approximately 2600 OSMO.
-As a result, we cannot reach the projected OSMO supply one-to-one.
+In the first year of operations, this happens to be approximately 2600 uosmo.
+As a result, we cannot reach the projected uosmo supply one-to-one.

 Additionally, some of the constraints have made it difficult to refactor the `x/mint` module.
 Specifically, the developer vesting provisions follow a